Rahul0598/blog-source/content/posts/I507/index.md

 ### How do you track?

 Tracking is done based on the alarm time (wake-up time) you set on the app.
 I had configured the alarm to repeat every morning and also set the goal sleep hours.
 With these settings, the app reminds you to sleep before your projected bedtime by sending a notification which vibrates the phone.
 There is an option to snooze the reminder to sleep, and the app will remind you again in 15 minutes.
-I felt that this feature of vibrating the phone until you actually go to sleep and start tracking is very helpful as it forces you to think about going to sleep every time the phone vibrates.
+I felt that this feature of vibrating the phone until you actually go to sleep and start tracking, is very helpful as it forces you to think about going to sleep every time the phone vibrates.
+I have a habit of listening to some podcast in bed, I feel like it helps me sleep.
+The episodes range in between 30-50 minutes, so the app has a feature of delaying the start of tracking and recording noises once you go to bed.
+I usually set the start delay to match the length of the episode, this way there is no bad data (podcast being tagged as sleep-talking) tracked.

 In the morning, the alarm rings and wakes you up to the preset ringtone and shows you the duration of sleep and the efficiency of your sleep along with a 5-star scale for you to rate your sleep.